 The following 'bias' is known as 'anchoring'.
 Psychologists (Kahneman 2011) divided people in two groups.
 They asked the first group: Do you think the tallest trees in the world (redwoods) are more or less than 300 meters tall?
 Then they asked them: how tall are the tallest trees according to you?
 The second group was asked: Are the tallest trees in your opinion more or less than 50 meters tall?
 How tall are the tallest trees according to you?

-Interestingly, the answers to the second question diverged widely.
+Interestingly, the answers to the second question varied widely.
 Group 1 estimated that the tallest trees were 255 meters on average, the average guess of group 2 was 85 meters.
-The reason for this is that the numbers given in the first question acted as an 'anchor' for the estimates to the second question.
+The reason for this is that the numbers given in the first question acted as an 'anchor' to the estimates for the second question.
 Anchoring is a much-discussed bias in behavioral economics and can lead to irrational consumer behavior.
-We’ll discover this in chapter 4 (‘Irrationality in action’) and in the appendix (‘Detect the reasoning errors’).
+We will discover this in chapter 4 (‘Irrationality in Action’) and in the appendix (‘Detect the Reasoning Errors’).

-Problem 11:
+Problem 11: title?

 The next bias is known as the 'framing effect'.
-A disease breaks out.
-600 people will die if nothing is done.
-Doctors develop 2 treatments to combat the disease.
-Which treatment do you prefer?
+A disease breaks out; 600 people will die if nothing is done.
+Doctors develop two treatments to combat the disease.
+Which treatment would you prefer?

-Frame A: Treatment 1: 200 people are saved.
+Possibility A: Treatment 1: 200 people are saved.
 Treatment 2: 1/3 chance that they will all be saved, 2/3 that they all die.

-Frame B: Treatment 1: 400 people will die.
+Possibility B: Treatment 1: 400 people will die.
 Treatment 2: 1/3 chance that they will all be saved, 2/3 that they all die.

-Test subjects were presented with either frame A or frame B. In frame A, 72% opt for treatment 1, in frame B only 22% and it comes down to exactly the same (Kahneman & Tversky 1979).
-The decisions we make do not only depend on the information itself but also to a large extent on the way in which this information is framed (and marketing techniques eagerly play into this as we will see in chapter 4 and in the appendix).
+Test subjects were presented with either possibility A or frame B. In possibility A, 72% opt for treatment 1, in possibility B only 22% and it comes down to the exact same (Kahneman & Tversky 1979).
+The decisions we make do not only depend on the information itself, but also to a large extent on the way in which this information is framed (and marketing techniques eagerly play into this as we will see in chapter 4 and in the appendix).

-Problem 12:
+Problem 12: title?

-Another form of irrationality in behavioral economics is known as the 'Allais paradox' (Allais 1953).
-You have 80% chance of winning 4000 euro (A) or 100% chance of winning 3000 euro (B) what do you prefer?
+Another type of irrationality in behavioral economics is known as the 'Allais paradox' (Allais 1953).
+You have an 80% chance of winning 4000 euro (A) or a 100% chance of winning 3000 euro (B): What would you prefer?
 Most people choose B (80%).
-Now, suppose you have a 20% chance of winning 4000 euros (A) or a 25% chance of winning 3000 euros (B), what do you prefer?
+Now, suppose you have a 20% chance of winning 4000 euros (A) or a 25% chance of winning 3000 euros (B): What do you prefer?
 In this case, most people choose A (65%).
-However, the consideration in both cases should be the same if we think rationally (in economics this is known as 'expected utility theory').
+However, the consideration in both cases should be the same if we think rationally (in economics this is typically referred to as 'expected utility theory').
 After all, we give up the same sum in B (1000 euros) for the same increase in probability of getting the sum (20% increase).

-It becomes even more striking when we make the percentages smaller: suppose you have a 45% chance of winning 6000 euros or 90% of winning 3000 euros compared to 0.1% of winning 6000 euros or 0.2% of winning 3000 euros.
-Here too we should choose the same in both cases, but intuitively we don’t.
+It becomes even more striking when we make the percentages smaller: suppose you have a 45% chance of winning 6000 euros or a 90% chance of winning 3000 euros, compared to a 0.1% chance of winning 6000 euros or a 0.2% chance of winning 3000 euros.
+Here, too, we should choose the same in both cases, but intuitively we do not.

-With loss we see the opposite effect.
+With loss, we see the opposite effect.
 Most prefer an 80% chance of a loss of 4000 euros over a 100% chance of a loss of 3000 euros (92%).
 But if the percentages change (but not the proportions) we get a different choice.
 Between a 20% chance of a loss of 4000 and 25% chance of a loss of 3000, 58% opts for the latter.

-Problem 13:
+Problem 13: title?